aflaag/relativistic-addition/README.md

 allows you to create every scene with one command.

+The scene called `EndingSequence` imports some SVGs, placed into `assets`: almost every SVG was made using [Inkscape](https://inkscape.org/it/), and a little bit of manual editing for some color adjustments.

 The script of the video was made by using MiKTeX (and the VSCode LaTeX extension), and you can find the PDF file in the root of the repo as well.

 # Other resources